-15 Political interest is increasing in converting research excellence into commercial success (e.g. Dowling, 2015; Evans, 2016; Mowrey and Nelson, 2004) and societal impact (e.g. Reed, 2018).
-Thus, the idea of the 'entrepreneurial university' is gaining popularity (e.g. Etzkowitz, 2003; Slaughter and Leslie, 1997); it is argued both that universities might be fundamentally transforming into engines of economic growth (e.g. Feller, 1990; Florida and Cohen, 1999), or that there is a convergence to a hybrid where differences between scholarly and industrial activity become blurred (e.g. Owen-Smith, 2003).
-However, university-business collaborations could produce better outcomes through improved flow (a.k.a 'diffusion') of science innovation into policy and decision-making practice (Dowling, 2015; e.g. Rogers, 2003).
+Political interest is increasing in converting research excellence into commercial success (Dowling, 2015; Evans, 2016; e.g. Mowrey and Nelson, 2004) and societal impact (e.g. Reed, 2018).
+Thus, the idea of the 'entrepreneurial university' is popular (Etzkowitz, 2003; e.g. Slaughter and Leslie, 1997); it is argued both that universities might be fundamentally transforming into engines of economic growth (e.g. Feller, 1990; Florida and Cohen, 1999), or that there is a convergence to a hybrid where differences between scholarly and industrial activity become blurred (e.g. Owen-Smith, 2003).
+However, university-business collaborations could produce better outcomes through improved flow (a.k.a 'diffusion') of science innovation into policy and decision-making practice (e.g. Dowling, 2015).
 This applies even in nations (e.g. UK, Australia) that rank relatively highly in the 'Global Innovation Index' (Dowling, 2015; Dutta et al., 2017; Evans, 2016).
-So, debate continues about how to incentivise, deliver, monitor, and support such a change.
+So, debate continues about how to incentivize, deliver, monitor, and support such a change.
 This, and a political desire to see collaborations be more productive, is attested to by 14 reviews and studies in the UK on this topic in the last 12 years (see Dowling, 2015).